teamtomo/cryotypes/README.md

 | `pixel_spacing` | PIXEL_SPACING | isotropic pixel/voxel spacing for shifts          |
 | `source`        | SOURCE        | reference to the file from which data came        |

+In the microsope reference frame, the z-axis is the beam direction.
+Extrinsic rotation of the tomogram around the x-axis, the y-axis, then the z-axis by `rotation_x`, `rotation_y`, `rotation_z` followed by projection along the z-axis (beam direction) then shifting the 2D image in the camera plane by `dx` and `dy` produces the experimental projection image.

 A utility function is also provided for generating projection matrices from these data.
 These projection matrices can be used to calculate a 2D position in a tilt-image from a 3D position in the tomogram.